copperwater/xNetHack/doc/xnh-changelog-6.0.md

   at a monster which is already at maximum HP.
 - Summon nasties scales based on the summoner's level, not the player's, and always creates at least 3 monsters.
+- Add L's Wounds patch, which allows healers to receive messages showing how wounded a monster is, and obtain the same information from farlook.

 ### Interface changes